aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldindex/sequencename/_index.md

 ---
 title: FieldIndex.SequenceName
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the name of a sequence whose number is included with the page number in C#
+description: FieldIndex property.
+Gets or sets the name of a sequence whose number is included with the page number in C#
 type: docs
 weight: 150
 url: /net/aspose.words.fields/fieldindex/sequencename/